 Joe Healy, Lawry Sager, Walt Teilmann

-SFBG is blessed with two very distinct habitats: the montane of the Ortiz Mountains Educational Preserve and the pond and riparian woodlands of the Leonora Curtin Wetland Preserve (LCWP).
+The Santa Fe Botanical Garden is located on two properties with distinct habitats: the pinon/juniper scrubland of the Botanical Garden at Museum Hill and the pond and riparian woodlands of the Leonora Curtin Wetland Preserve (LCWP).
 In birding, as in real estate, it’s “location, location, location.”
 Sixty species are common to both locations but each site has birds not likely to be found at the other.

 Commonly Seen at Leonora Curtin Wetland Preserve